trevorgschwartz/Connect-four-or-more/README.md

 ```
 npm start
 ```
-Open http://localhost:8080` in your browser
+Open `http://localhost:8080` in your browser

+The game is also playable online at `https://connect-four-or-more.herokuapp.com/`

 ---

 ## Local Play

+## Online Play